dimuslv/mod-comparisons2/readme.md

 `K` jumps a second ahead in playback mode
 `J` jumps a second back in playback mode

+`R` jumps to the beginning of the string while keeping the current mode

 For most keys above, pressing them while holding Shift alters their behaviour, usually increasing their effect 5 times (like jumping back 5 seconds instead of 1).
 Holding Shift and pressing the edit mode unfreeze or frame advance buttons will make them do their action in "insert mode", where, if there are inputs behind the playhead in the input string, instead of truncating, the new inputs get inserted inbetween.